 Choosing between moderation management vs. 12-step recovery to deal with alcoholism is a decision that should be discussed with addiction professionals.
 However, regardless of what method you choose, making a change and getting in control of your drinking or drug use is the best decision for your health and well-being.
 Start your journey to recovery with the following programs:

-- Medical detox in West Palm Beach
+- Medical detox in Jupiter

 - Luxury alcohol and drug detox in Miami, FL